Kapendev/parin/README.md

 * [vendor](vendor): A collection of third-party libraries.
 * [game](game): A set of tools for creating 2D games.
 * [examples](examples): A collection of example projects.

+## Attributes and BetterC Support

+This project offers support for some attributes (`@safe`, `@nogc`, `nothrow`) and aims for good compatibility with BetterC.

+## Web Support

+For exporting to web, your project needs to be compatible with BetterC.
+The [web](web) folder contains helper scripts to assist with the web export process on Linux.

+## Note

+I add things to Popka when I need them.

 ## License